Ever noticed how hard it is to sell just one widget on Etsy?

 As for Etsy’s innovative marketing, this pretty much sums it up:

 💩 Cheap Twitter promos that hijack Etsy sellers’ own personal Twitter marketing.

 💩 Uninspired TV spots consisting of Etsy’s logo and a couple of words like “Buy something.”

 💩 Cheesy AdWords blurbs on other ecommerce platforms.
 The one below appeared on eCrater.com.

 💩 Hey!
 Do you like stickers?
 Who doesn’t!
 Etsy sells advertising to sellers so they can print out Etsy promo stickers their own damn self.
 The super clever message: Keep Commerce Human.
-As one forum wag put it, “How are they keeping it human?
-We can’t even get phone support.”
+As one forum wit put it, “Keeping commerce human, but no phone support or any way to ever contact a live person.
+LOL”

 💩 The new ratf∪ck Etsy shtick that partners sellers with Pinterest.
 Signing up allows Pinterest to create, change, and delete sellers’ listings in their Etsy shops, and change their personal data, shipping addresses, profiles, and avatars on Etsy.